 On October 22, 2017, Chris, along with the HOUBBQ Collective, will host the third annual Southern Smoke.
 A dream team of Southern chefs and pitmakers will cook—some of last year’s favorites are returning, as well as some new faces.
-Chris will turn Underbelly, Hay Merchant and Blacksmith into a massive street party once again, with the goal of raising $300,000 for the MS Society.
+Chris will turn Underbelly, Hay Merchant and Blacksmith into a massive street party once again, with the goal of raising $300,000 for hurricane relief.

 - Aaron Franklin: Austin, Texas-based barbecue cook, restaurant owner, educator and writer.
 Aaron is a self taught bbq expert, who has quickly risen to be one of the most well known pit bosses in the barbecue world.
 He never cuts corners on choosing quality meats and spending the time it really takes to make the best bbq in the country (even if he is losing sleep).
 In 2015, Aaron won the coveted James Beard award for Best Chef Southwest.

 - Rodney Scott: Rodney Scott was just 11 years old when he cooked his first whole hog, and it wasn’t long before he dedicated his life to the art of barbecue.
 Since, Scott has traveled all over the world – as far as Australia – to share his passion for whole hog barbecue.
 Last year, Scott moved to Charleston to start a new chapter and open his own place, Rodney Scott’s Whole Hog BBQ.